 --Gary B. Schrier, Pipeman & Publisher

 The Chicagoland Pipe Show, April 30--May 2, St. Charles, IL, is fast approaching.
 I'll be there selling the new Rapaport book, Tobacco and Smoking Among the Blue and Gray, and supporting Ben when he makes a presentation on Civil War pipes Friday at 2 o'clock in the MegaCenter.
-A large number of actual soldiers' pipes from the war will be on display, with some being made available for attendees to hold . . . the finest American pipe folk art ever.
+A large number of actual soldiers' pipes from the war will be on display . . . the finest American pipe folk art ever.
 An exceedingly rare opportunity to be sure.
 Ben will be signing and personalizing copies of his book at the end of the presentation.
 Light refreshments will be served.
 Everyone is welcome.
 Take a break from the smoke-filled tent; I guarantee you will be glad you did.

 Our Most Recent Publication